abellaismail7/abellaismail7.github.io/_posts/2022-03-05-1337-what-we-do-wrong.md

 I highly recommand two books:

-1. [clean code, uncle bob]() : This will teach you how to write an understable, readable code.
+1. [clean code, uncle bob](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882) : This will teach you how to write an understable, readable code.
-1. [Refactoring, martin fowler]() : This will teach you how to rewrite part of you code to be better and faster.
+1. [Refactoring, martin fowler](https://martinfowler.com/books/refactoring.html) : This will teach you how to rewrite part of you code to be better and faster.

-## VScode (Developer's Stockholm syndrome)
-While VScode has no learning curve and vim is a complete trash specialy with the default 42 configuration. which makes me highly recommand VScode for noobs.
-Vim is more than that and Neovim is much more.

-You could just double productivity and have a smooth exprience that you will never find elsewhere.

 ## In The end
 This is what I think.
-If you have a diffrent opinion we can discuss it in my twitter account (link below) If you want to add anything to this feel free to pull request in [this repo](https://github.com/abellaismail7/abellaismail7.github.io).
+If you have a different opinion we can discuss it in my twitter account (link below) If you want to add anything to this feel free to pull request in [this repo](https://github.com/abellaismail7/abellaismail7.github.io).